smccracken/scottmccracken.net/_src/work.md

     title: Vermont HITEC Instructor
     start: February 2007
     end: May 2007
-    summary: "In collaboration with the state of Vermont, I created an in-person web development course for individuals with no prior web experience.
+    summary: "Created an in-person web development course for individuals with no prior web experience.
+The educational program was a partnership between Vermont HITEC and Dealer.com to provide technical skills and hands-on knowledge to individuals looking for a career change.
 We went over everything from basic HTML to Git best practices.
-All individuals that completed the course received full-time job offers and became valuable members of the Dealer.com site development team."
+All participants graduated and were offered full-time gigs."
   - company: Dealer.com
     title: Senior Web Developer
     start: September 2003